dipakp-logicrays/dipakp-docs/docs/technical-guides/vscode/index.rst

     .. image:: images/issue.png
        :alt: Configure sphinx

-Extensions for Visual Studio Code
+Extensions For Visual Studio Code
 ---------------------------------

 These are useful extensions for developer: